-Gatherings are forbidden in red zones.
+Gatherings are forbidden.
 However, it is still possible to protest, despite the pandemic.
-The right to protest is protected by the Charters.
+The right to protest is protected by charters of rights.
 Rules must be followed though.

 Protesting: A Fundamental Right

 The right to protest is protected by both the Quebec and the Canadian charters.
 The charters protect two fundamental rights: freedom of expression and freedom of peaceful assembly.
 In 2019, the Quebec Court of Appeal stated that these two freedoms create a right to protest.

 You can protest in the street, on the sidewalk, in a park, or in a public space because these are places for people to gather and express themselves publicly.
 In fact, the Court of Appeal struck down a municipal by-law that required either organizers or participants of a protest to tell police the route or the time and place of a protest.
 The Court said this rule violated protected freedoms.

 Protesters must wear a mask or a cloth that covers both the nose and the mouth.
 It must also be well adjusted.
 The protest organizer must take steps to remind protesters that wearing a face-covering is mandatory.